 - Acknowledgment that you are applying to take graduate courses through Teach Dual Credit Indiana in the specified content area(s)

-- Statement specifying whether your school currently offers dual credit courses in the specified content area(s) OR any plans to do so in the future (i.e. MOU with a dual credit provider) AND statement specifying whether you currently teach dual credit courses in the specified content area(s) OR any plans for you to do so in the future (i.e. staff replacement)
+- Statement specifying whether your school currently offers dual credit courses in the specified content area(s) OR any plans to do so in the future (i.e. MOU with a dual credit provider)

 - Name, signature, and title of administrator